 Now I just don’t know how much juice I can expect the G sensor to consume.
 I don’t currently have one, and I don’t have a JC style power consumption calculating uber-scope :-(

 I see notes in the G sensor spec about interrupts, so hopefully I can put the ATmega into some sort of sleep state during low periods of abuse (half time?).

 Any thoughts?
 Will I be able to accomplish this without an sealed lead acid battery hung underneath?

-RE: G sensor power consumption? - Added by padvinder95 over 2 years ago
+RE: G sensor power consumption? - Added by padvinder95 almost 6 years ago

 According to the sensor’s datasheet, it consumes 200µA when active and 1µA when in stand-by.
 I think that even without using the stand-by mode, you should be able to run this for 48 hours: a standard AA battery packs about 1000mAh, and 0.2mA at 3V means about 0.5mA at 1.5V, so theoretically the sensor should run for 2000 hours on a single AA.